-An applicant who is required to establish continuous residence for at least five years See INA 316(a). and whose application for naturalization is denied for an absence of one year or longer, may apply for naturalization four years and one day after returning to the United States to resume permanent residence.
-An applicant who is subject to the three-year continuous residence requirement See INA 319(a). may apply two years and one day after returning to the United States to resume permanent residence.
-See 8 CFR 316.5(c)(1)(ii).
+An applicant who is required to establish continuous residence for at least 5 years and whose application for naturalization is denied for an absence of one year or longer, may apply for naturalization four years and one day after returning to the United States to resume permanent residence.
+An applicant who is subject to the three-year continuous residence requirement may apply two years and one day after returning to the United States to resume permanent residence.

-Certain applicants See Chapter 5, Modifications and Exceptions to Continuous Residence and Physical Presence [12 USCIS-PM D.5], for classes of applicants eligible to preserve residence. may seek to preserve their residence for an absence of one year or more to engage in qualifying employment abroad.
-The applicant may also need to apply for a reentry permit to be permitted to enter the United States.
+Certain applicants may seek to preserve their residence for an absence of one year or more to engage in qualifying employment abroad.
 Such applicants must file an Application to Preserve Residence for Naturalization Purposes (Form N-470) in accordance with the form instructions.

 In order to qualify, the following criteria must be met: